Low Gap Road, Ukiah

 - More than 50 people: $30 per day.
 There is also a refundable $20 key deposit and a $100 cleaning deposit.

-The Executive Office can only except cash or check, please have exact change when paying for park reservations.
+The Cultural Services Agency can only except cash or check, please have exact change when paying for park reservations.

 Educational Brochures and ResourcesWild Flowers of Low Gap Park Brochure